bharatnarayanasamy/chemistry.io.2.0/README.md

 ------------------------------------------------------------------------------------
 ## Description
-An multiplayer shooter web game based on the periodic table.
+A multiplayer shooter web game based on the periodic table.

 Built with Node.js, socket.io, HTML5 Canvas and Phaser 3.